 c) The 'Telnet Set-up TCP Port' Parameter

 The AX3000 interactive set-up can be accessed via a telnet connection.
 The associated TCP port default value is 4096.
 This value can be modified.

-Note: changing this value takes effect at the next AX3000 boot time.
+Note: changing this value takes effect after booting the AX3000.